lrAlval/SAA-C03/docs/messaging/SQS.md

 - other services **without** [[IAM]] role

 ## Visibility Timeout
-- default 30 sec, min 0 sec , max 12 hours
+- default 30 sec, min 0 sec, max **12** hours
-- after polled msg becomes invisible
+- after polled msg becomes **invisible**.
-- message visibility timeout window is 30 seconds.
+- Message visibility timeout window is 30 seconds.
 	- Can use **ChangeMessageVisibility** API to increase time.
 - Set to process time to stop being processed twice.
 - If process time takes longer can use **SQS** API to increase visibility timeout for this message.